 What data stores can I use to implement an event store?

 We can implement an event store using SQL Server, MySQL, Cassandra, Event Store, and many other data stores.
-We should be able to query events in the same order as we produced them for a specified aggregate ID, save events atomically, and utilize snapshotting.
+We should be able to query events in the same order we produced them for a specified aggregate ID, save events atomically, and utilize snapshotting.
 Other event store capabilities are mostly related to functional and non-functional application requirements.
 It's worth mentioning that many debates on the internet discuss whether we could use streaming platforms such as Kafka to implement an event store.
-I've seen it work for specific business problems where there wasn't much data stored and heavy in-memory caching was used.
+I've seen it work for specific business problems where there wasn't much data stored, and heavy in-memory caching was used.
 However, in most cases, you're better off with a different data store since you would likely need to query events for a specified aggregate ID in a reasonable amount of time.

 Can I update stored events?